C3n7ral051nt4g3ncy/TraceLabs-Flag-Categories-Guide/README.md

 **Information about the Missing Person's activity after the missing date**

 What to do ✅ :
-- Submit photos of the MP taken after the missing date (confirmed with Exif or during a big event for example)
+- Submit photos of the MP taken after the missing date (confirmed with Exif or during a big event for example) <br>
+**Remember that just because friends and family post many photos online after the missing date, it doesn't automatically classify them as photos taken after the missing date.**
 - Activity from one of the MP's social media accounts or profiles after the missing date
 - A new account or email creation after the missing date
 - Submit new addresses found since the disappearance
 - Video, CCTV, Webcam footage
 - Any location the MP was at from the date missing up until present (CTF day).
-This information could be found on new photos by using Geoint techniques, Exif on a photo, posts by the MP
+This information could be found on new photos by using Geoint techniques, by checking the Exif on a photo, or from posts by the MP.

 What not to do ❌:
 - Do not submit information seen in the press or in Police reports
 - Do not submit unverified information
 - Do not speculate
-- Do not submit photos posted that were taken before the missing date
+- Do not submit photos posted online that were taken before the missing date.